CiscoDevNet/devnet-express-dci-code-samples/README.md

-## Cisco DevNet Learning Labs:
+## Cisco DevNet Learning Labs: DevNet Express Data Center Infrastructure track code examples

-These self-paced interactive tutorials provide instructions for developers to ....
+These self-paced interactive tutorials provide instructions for developers to try Python, PowerShell, and other tools to interact with Data Center infrastructure programmatically.

 Labs are written to be displayed within the [Cisco DevNet Learning Labs system](https://learninglabs.cisco.com).